One Guatemalan seminary student. 400 pastors trained. That's multiplication.

 She didn't learn it in a classroom.

-Six months before Mili graduated, the Agua Viva community lost a teenager.
+Six months before Mili graduated, the Agua Viva community lost a teenager to suicide.

 While our senior staff led the family through their grief, Mili was there — supporting the surviving brother and his parents through the longest week of the year.
 She wasn't full-time staff yet.
 She was an intern — a seminary student still learning what trauma-informed care actually meant.